 As a condition of enrolling in courses at the Fletcher Farm School for the Arts and Crafts, participants and instructors agree to assume all risk for personal injury or loss of or damage to personal property.
 Students and instructors further agree that they will not hold the Fletcher Farm School for the Arts and Crafts or the Society of Vermont Artists and Craftsmen, Inc. responsible or liable for any personal injuries that may be suffered, or theft of or damage to any personal property that may occur.

 A once-per-year non-refundable registration fee of $25 (valid January 1 through December 31) is required with your first adult class registration.
 The one-time fee for children’s classes is $5.
 This amount is included in your first registration each year.
-Although it is included in each class’s price, our office staff will remove the registration fee from registrations subsequent to the first before processing your payment.
+Although it is included in each class’s price, our office staff will remove the registration fee from any registration subsequent to the first for the year before processing your payment.

 Cancellation and Refund Policies